First Constraint on P-odd/T-odd Cross Section in Polarized Neutron Transmission through Transversely Polarized $^{139}$La: Introduction

-As seen in Eq.~\ref{eq_sigmaT}, the sensitivity to TRIV effects is proportional to the product $\Delta \sigma_{\not{P}} \kappa(J)$.
-This highlights the importance of choosing an optimal target nucleus.
+The sensitivity to TRIV effects is proportional to the product $\Delta \sigma_{\not{P}} \kappa(J)$.
 Previous measurements have reported a longitudinal asymmetry of $9.55 \pm 0.35\%$ in the neutron absorption reaction of $^{139}$La at a $0.75\,\mathrm{eV}$ $p$-wave resonance~\cite{Yuan1991}.
-The combination of a large PV effect and a low resonance energy makes $^{139}$La a particularly attractive candidate.
 Moreover, the value of $\kappa(J)$ for $^{139}$La has been experimentally determined to be $0.59 \pm 0.05$~\cite{Nakabe2024}.
-Given these favorable characteristics, the search for TRIV effects in neutron transmission using $^{139}$La has entered a new phase.
+These features make $^{139}$La a particularly promising candidate for TRIV searches in neutron transmission experiments.
 However, several challenges remain to be addressed in the high-sensitivity search for TRIV effects in transmission experiments.
 One is the technical difficulty of controlling neutron and nuclear spins in transmission geometry, and the other is the development of a rigorous theoretical framework.

 In this study, we derive a constraint on TRIV effects by applying the density matrix formalism for neutron spin propagation to the transmission data reported in Ref.~\cite{Okudaira2024}, incorporating the forward scattering amplitude of $^{139}$La expanded up to third-rank tensor polarizations.
 The data employed in this analysis were not optimized for P-odd/T-odd observables but were originally obtained from an experiment aimed at measuring the spin-dependent cross section at the $p$-wave resonance.
 Accordingly, it is important to emphasize that the sensitivity to $W_T/W$ is intrinsically orders of magnitude lower than that achievable in future dedicated experiments.
-Preliminary results were previously reported in the proceedings~\cite{NakabeProc2024} (in~press).
-This paper provides a complete theoretical treatment and quantitative analysis extending that work.
-It demonstrates the applicability of the theoretical framework to experimental data and supports the determination of the required precision of spectroscopic parameters for future high-sensitivity searches.
+Preliminary results were reported in~\cite{NakabeProc2024}.
+This paper provides a complete theoretical formulation and a quantitative reanalysis of the experimental data, extending the previous work.
+It demonstrates the applicability of the framework to real data and establishes a methodology for extracting constraints on TRIV observables from neutron transmission experiments.